mbbischoff/website/now.markdown

 Based on [The Theme System](https://www.thethemesystem.com), which I learned about through the [Cortex](http://cortex.fm) podcast, I choose a yearly theme.
 This year’s theme is **Commit** which means this year I aim to:

 * Do things all the way.
 Finish them.
 Get them right. ✅
 * Commit to a few things rather than half-assing many. 🧠

-* Dedicate time, attention, and money to worthy projects, people, & ideas. ⏰
+* Dedicate time, attention, & money to worthy projects, people, & ideas. ⏰

 ## Work 👅